Ventriculoperitoneal Shunt Placement For Hydrocephalus In Children

 WHAT YOU SHOULD KNOW:

 Your child may need to rest after surgery.
-Your child's caregiver will tell you when your child can return to regular activities.
-Talk to your child's caregiver if you have any questions.
+Your child's healthcare provider will tell you when your child can return to his daily activities.

 - Your child has a fever.